hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 ## TokenUpdate.proto

- Updates an already created Token.
+ At consensus, updates an already created token to the given values.

 <a name="TokenUpdateTransactionBody"></a>